narmeshnigam/omvix/readme_files/readme_about_us.md

 ## 🏢 Page Purpose

-To build trust by narrating Omvix’s brand evolution, values, and unique position in the market.
+To build trust by narrating iSwift’s brand evolution, values, and unique position in the market.
 The page establishes credibility with both customers and professional partners.

 ---

 ## 👥 Target Audience

 - **Primary**: Homeowners (30–70), seeking a trustworthy smart home partner
-- **Secondary**: Interior designers, architects, and builders evaluating Omvix for collaboration
+- **Secondary**: Interior designers, architects, and builders evaluating iSwift for collaboration

 ---

 ## 🔑 Key Messages

-- Omvix = Intelligent Luxury Living
+- iSwift = Intelligent Luxury Living
 - Proven expertise (evolved from SecureIndia Automations)
 - Full lifecycle service: from consultation to after-sales
 - Transparent, reliable, elegant solutions